morassman/process-palette/README.md

 Variable|Description
 ---|---
-stdout | Standard output produced by process. stderr | Standard error output produced by process. exitStatus | Exit status code returned by process.
+stdout | Standard output produced by the process. stderr | Standard error output produced by the process. exitStatus | Exit status code returned by the process.

 ### Applying Variables To Properties
 The table below shows which properties support input variables and/or output variables: